Getting to Montserrat

 WinAir De Haviland Twin-Otter (16.792459, -62.193423)

-The most inexpensive way is the ferry ride, which takes about 90 minutes with a cost of around $204 USD round-trip.
-Currently the service is seasonal with spring of 2026 plans to expand to year-round.
+The least expensive way to reach Montserrat is the ferry ride from Antigua, which takes about 90 minutes and has a cost of around $204 USD round-trip.
+Currently the service is only seasonal but there is a push to expand it to year-round.

 Helicopter charter service through Calvin Air can be booked by calling 268-789-HELI or completing their online booking direct at Calvin Air.
 Their Airbus EC130 helicopters are very spacious and seat 6 persons.
 If a charter is in your price range, we highly recommend it.
 They are also available for Soufriere Hills volcano tours.

-It is because of this that we chose to fly into Antiqua or Saint Maarten and stay a few nights before proceeding to Montserrat in the morning.
+It is because of this that we chose to stay at least one night in Antigua or Saint Maarten before completing our final leg.
 Not only can your body relax and adjust from a day of travel, but you can take the first flight into Montserrat the next morning and have all day there.

 Once on island, there are many options for vehicle rentals.
 You can visit the Montserrat’s Tourism Authority for a listing of recommended businesses.
 In our visits, we have always utilized Jerette with Tip Top Enterprises and have always been very happy.